Thank you for your interest in our website and our organisation.

 Other personal data processed during the sending process serve to prevent misuse of the contact form and to ensure the security of our information technology systems.

 The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were processed.
 For the personal data sent via e-mail, this is the case when the conversation with the user has ended.
 The conversation is terminated when it can be inferred from the circumstances that the facts in question have been finally clarified.
-Longer-term storage may result from legal regulations on retention periods or from requesting an account to the wiki.
+Longer-term storage may result from legal regulations on retention periods.

 The additional personal data collected during the transmission process will be deleted after a period of seven days at the latest.